SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessFeats.md

 # 13. - Celestial Touched

 Increase one of your mental attributes by 1, to a maximum of 20.
-You gain the ability to cast the healing word, cure wounds and lesser restoration spells once per long rest and you can cast these spells with your spell slots.
+You gain the ability to cast the healing word, cure wounds and lesser restoration spells once per long rest, and you can cast these spells with your spell slots.

 # 14. - *Charger* ©